MammutimEis/Detection-algorithm-for-seismological-recordings/README.md

 #### totalGroundMovement.py
 The only file which do not import the trigger toolbox.
 Calculates the total ground movement, applies a recursive STA/LTA trigger to it and provides a trigger statistic as well.
 The code needs more comments and a better structure
 #### synthetics_network.py
-The file is only used for the generation of synthetic events
+The file is only used to generate synthetic events